-Of course a definition like that -even though it's pretty open-minded towards homosexuality- still excludes a lot of people.
+Of course a definition like that -even though it includes homosexuality- still excludes a lot of people.
 What about swingers for example?

-It would be kinda weird to make up different words for every relationship in your life of course, but you can just feel how it feels to be with them and focus on that.
-At some point though you'll get into a situation where you have to introduce them to your friends or family, so to know what to say when that day comes you ask them the scary question:
+It would be kinda weird to make up different words for every relationship in your life of course, but you can just feel how it feels to be with them if you want to know what the 2 of you "really are".
+At some point though, you'll get into a situation where you have to introduce them to your friends or family, so to know what to say when that day comes you ask them the scary question:

 "What are we?"